hubgit122/Quantitative-Analysis/README.md

 ## II.
 Usage

-There are 2 standard work flows in this software.
+There are two standard work flows in this software.

 ### 1. The GUI based querying and backtesting system